 Arrest at Emaya: When Municipal Property Vanishes at the Scrap Yard

 It was one of those mornings when the sun already warmed the hall roofs in Palma, forklifts clattered away and the scent of diesel hung in the air.
-Then units of the Policía Nacional calmly walked through the halls of the municipal waste management company Emaya — and arrested an employee.
+Then units of the Policía Nacional calmly walked through the halls of the municipal waste management company Emaya — and arrested an employee, according to a local report on an Emaya employee arrested for selling municipal material.
 The allegation: over months, bollard-like steel parts, aluminum bars and traffic signs were taken from municipal storage halls and resold to recycling centers.
 The estimated damage exceeds €15,000.

 The central question